kevinmingtarja/kevinmingtarja/README.md

 Hi There!

 I'm Kevin.
-I like databases and occasionally contribute to open-source.
+I like databases and cloud infra, and occasionally contribute to open-source.

 Some past contributions:
 - [QuestDB](https://github.com/questdb/questdb/commits?author=kevinmingtarja)